mattjw79/presentations/creating_scripts/README.md

 -   Comments in Bash shell scripts start with a hash ("#")
 -   Can be specified after commands
 -   Should help explain
-    -   What commands are attempting to Accomplish
+    -   What commands are attempting to accomplish
     -   Why commands are being run